-In an effort to help those who are dealing with financial hardship—including those struggling with student loan debt--a bipartisan bill was introduced that would allow student loan debt to be dismissed in bankruptcy.
+In an effort to help those who are dealing with financial hardship, namely those struggling with student loan debt, a bipartisan bill was introduced in Congress at the start of May that would allow student loan debt to be dismissed in bankruptcy.

-Lawmakers are concerned about the amount of student loan debt that Americans are accruing which breached $1.4 trillion recently.
-That alarming figure is only expected to rise in the future.
-The burden of that debt affects the economy in many different ways, and it often blocks borrowers from moving forward financially.
-Many student debtors are forced to put off certain important milestones such as starting a family, purchasing a new house, or even buying a new car.
+The bill introduction is evidence that more lawmakers are becoming concerned about the student loan debt that Americans are accruing which breached $1.4 trillion recently.
+That alarming figure is only expected to rise in the future, and it strains the economy in multiple ways.
+Many student debtors are forced to put off important milestones such as starting a family, purchasing a new house, or even buying a new car.

-And while filing for relief should be a last resort, they believe that carrying the burden of student loan debt even after declaring bankruptcy is unfair—especially since other debts are cleared.
-This is actually one of many efforts undertaken by Capitol Hill politicians, both Senators and House Representatives, to improve the financial position of student borrowers.
+While filing for relief should be a last resort, politicians such as Rep. Katko and Delaney believe that carrying the burden of student loan debt even after declaring bankruptcy is unfair.
+This is actually one of multiple efforts undertaken by Capitol Hill's politicians, both Senators and House Representatives, to improve the financial position of student borrowers.

 Image Copyright © U.S. Army Fort Drum & 10th Mountain Division